Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Results

 \subsection{Dissipation Regime diagram and fluctuations}

-As a function of the inertial number and the microscopic friction, the leading dissipative mechanism of granular flows and dense suspensions can be either due to normal collisions or to frictional sliding \cite{degiuli2016phase, trulsson2017effect, nagy2020flow}. \\ We can split the dissipated power into a collisional term due to contact inelasticity, $\mathcal{P}_{n}$, and a tangential term due to frictional sliding $\mathcal{P}_t$, in formulas:
+As a function of the inertial number and the microscopic friction, the leading dissipative mechanism of granular flows and dense suspensions can be either due to normal inelasticity, as viscoelastic damping or to frictional sliding \cite{degiuli2016phase, trulsson2017effect, nagy2020flow}. \\ We can split the dissipated power accordingly in a normal component $\mathcal{P}_{n}$, and a tangential one due to frictional sliding $\mathcal{P}_t$, in formulas:

 where $F_i$ is the force due to contact $i$, $N_c$ is the total number of contacts, $u_i$ is the relative velocity of the grains at the contact point, $F^{n,\gamma}$ is the normal component of the force due to damping and $N_s$ is the number of sliding contacts, those which satisfy $F_i^t = \mu_p F_i^n$.
 Figure \ref{fig:regime_diagram} shows for each aspect ratio the regime diagram of the dissipation as the level set curve where $\mathcal{P}_t=\mathcal{P}_n$.
-The parametric space has three regions: the collisional regime for low $\mu_p$ and high $I$, the collisional-frictional or rolling regime for high $\mu_p$ and high $I$ and the frictional sliding regime for intermediate $\mu_p$ and low enough $I$.
+The parametric space has three regions: the normal dissipation regime for low $\mu_p$ and high $I$, the rolling or highly frictional regime for high $\mu_p$ and high $I$ and the frictional sliding regime for intermediate $\mu_p$ and low enough $I$.
 For $\alpha>1$ the diagram closely resembles the one obtained for sphero-cylinders in \cite{nagy2020flow}.
 Here, we extend this diagram by also including $\alpha<1$.
-For values of $|M_\alpha|>1.2$ the crossover from the collisional to the sliding regime occurs at higher inertial number the higher the absolute value of the shape ratio (see the inset).
-Regarding the boundary between the sliding and collisional-frictional regime, non-spherical particles start to roll at higher values of $I$ and $\mu_p$.\\
+For values of $|M_\alpha|>1.2$ the crossover from the normal dissipation to the sliding regime occurs at higher inertial number the higher the absolute value of the shape ratio (see the inset).
+Regarding the boundary between the sliding and rolling regime, non-spherical particles start to roll at higher values of $I$ and $\mu_p$.\\

 To rationalize our findings we visualize the power dissipation normalized by the injected power into the system, given by $\dot \gamma \sigma_{xy} \Omega \sim \dot \gamma P \Omega$, in Figure \ref{fig:dissipation_normal_tangential}.
-We observe that, up to moderate friction coefficients ($\mu_p \leq 0.4$), Figure \ref{fig:dissipation_normal_tangential}a, the power dissipated due to collisions decreases as particles become more elongated or flattened for aspect ratios $M_\alpha>1.2$.
+We observe that, up to moderate friction coefficients ($\mu_p \leq 0.4$), Figure \ref{fig:dissipation_normal_tangential}a, the power dissipated due to inelasticity decreases as particles become more elongated or flattened for aspect ratios $M_\alpha>1.2$.